-Rampart is an expert in the use of hydrodemolition for rebar exposure/partial depth removal of concrete having performed projects in 45 states, DC and Canada over the past 25 years.
+Rampart is an expert in the use of hydrodemolition for rebar exposure/partial-depth concrete having performed projects in 45 states, DC and Canada over the past 25 years.
 Using 35,000-psi water pressure and 32-48 gpm, our hydrodemolition equipment quickly and effectively removes sound and unsound concrete from around the rebar.

 - Rotomilling to remove the concrete cover (typically 1.5 – 2.0-inch);

 - Hydrodemolition to remove all concrete to .75-inch below the bottom bar of the top mat of reinforcing (typically 2.5-3.0-inch);

 - Vacuum cleanup of the debris and wastewater to provide a pour-ready surface;